most expensive countries in the world

 Closing In

-High living costs exist in the world’s most expensive countries because of real estate demand, wage levels, economic strength, and import-heavy economies.
+High living costs exist in the most expensive countries in the world because of real estate demand, wage levels, economic strength, and import-heavy economies.
 Switzerland, Singapore, and Hong Kong make up the group of nations with the most expensive real estate markets, but Iceland and Norway maintain premium prices because of geographical limitations coupled with import dependencies.

 Luxembourg and Ireland maintain robust financial industries, which cause higher costs, yet Denmark and Australia face rising taxes and ongoing inflation.
 US citizens experience expensive healthcare services and life in major cities that lead to high overall living costs.